justinwagoner3/json_restful_api/README.md

 {
   "status": 404,
   "error": "Not Found",
-  "message": "Sheet with name 'nonexistent-sheet' not found.", "path": "/cells"
+  "message": "Sheet with name \"nonexistent-sheet\" not found.", "path": "/cells"
 }
 ```